Frequently Asked Questions

 The skulls in The Human Animal represent the prehistoric and contemporary great apes and human species for which researchers have the most fossil remains.

 The chimpanzee is a modern species, so museums and collections worldwide have hundreds of skeletons and skulls.
 Its soft anatomy (skin, muscles, intestines, etc.) is therefore also very well known.
 On the other hand, fossil remains of chimpanzees are extremely rare.
 There is only a single find consisting of three teeth from Kenya, which are between 500,000 and 300,000 years old.
 The reason for the scarcity of chimpanzee fossils is that they live in dense forests.
 Forest animals rarely become fossils because the conditions for preservation on the forest floor are very poor.
-The forest floor does not protect the remains, and many scavengers quickly disassemble the carcasses and bones, after which wind, weather, and bacteria can easily decompose the bone and tooth remains.
+The forest floor does not protect the remains, and many scavengers quickly disassemble the carcasses and bones, after which weather and bacteria can easily decompose the bone and tooth remains.

 Australopithecus afarensis is one of the best-known prehistoric species ever.
 Fossil remains from hundreds of individuals have been found in Tanzania, Ethiopia, and Kenya.
 Researchers have found remains from both adults and very young individuals.
 The fossils also show that there was a significant size difference between the sexes; males were up to 50% larger than females.

 For Homo erectus, remains from over 50 individuals have been discovered.
-They have been found in many places around the world, from Western Europe in the north, Africa in the south, and as far east as China and Indonesia.
-This number also includes individuals of Homo ergaster from Africa, which some researchers, however, believe is a separate species.
+They have been found in many places around the world, from Western Europe in the north, to Africa in the south, and as far east as China and Indonesia.
+This number also includes individuals of Homo “ergaster” from Africa, which some researchers, however, believe is a separate species.
 The most important discovery sites for H. erectus are Beijing, China (with finds of more than 40 individuals), and Dmanisi, Georgia (with skulls from five individuals).

 Keep in mind that even when the number of individuals is mentioned, researchers usually only have parts of the skeleton or skull from each individual.
 Complete skeletons, where all the bones are preserved, are extremely rare.
 This is because predators, scavengers, and weather conditions in the past usually disassembled carcasses before the bones were buried and became fossils.